Reports, trackers, and decision materials

 If financial records exist but capital decisions still feel unclear, start with the assessment.

-You will get a written first-read deliverable that clarifies whether the issue is accounting cleanup, management reporting, capital visibility, decision rules, or something outside Capital Control's scope.
+You will get a written first-read deliverable that clarifies whether the issue is accounting cleanup, management reporting, capital availability, decision rules, or something outside Capital Control's scope.